dotmpe/script-mpe/test/project-lifecycle.rst

 Feature: Project Lifecycle workflow

-  Background:
+  ..

   A collection of steps to represent for the most generic workflow.
   But it may want some modes/addons.
   Ie.

   - build+install
   - build+test+install
   - create+delete

   Scenario: Initialize
     Setup project once.